Synthird/textbox-changes-page-title/README.md

 # Textbox changes page title

-A textbox that changes the title of a page.
+A textbox that changes the title of a webpage.

 ## License